Is Britain really one of the best places in the world to start a business? And how many startups are there in a given year here?

 So that’s almost two thirds of the British workforce as of January 2020 that wants to start its own business.

-It’s clear the UK’s startup scene is bustling in 2020.
-We’ll start over half a million businesses in 2020 and, if previous years are to go by, almost all will celebrate their first birthday.
+It’s clear the UK’s startup scene is bustling in 2022 and is likely to continue into 2023.
+It will be interesting to see the number of startups announced for 2022-23 – especially with the current cost of living crisis etc. And, if previous years are to go by, almost all will celebrate their first birthday.

 With two thirds of the workforce keen to start their own ventures, could the number of start ups increase even further in the years to come?